TamimiGitHub/solace-terraform-provisioning/README.md

 ## Steps

-1. Run the `getConfig.js` script to query the configuration for the target messaging service
+1. Query the configuration for the target messaging service from Event Portal `node getConfig.js`

-  `node getConfig.js`

-1. Run the `generateTerraform.js` script to generate the terraform configuration files the Event Portal configuration
+1. Generate the terraform configuration files `node generateTerraform.js`
 1. All configuration files are stored in the `terraform-config` directory